Sonnerz/project05-fullstack-django/README.md

 **PAGE ::  Search (/search/?q=)**

 The search results page displays a paginated list of search results.
-The search will allow users to;
+The main search will allow users to;
-*   search by bug or feature reference
+*   search for a bug or feature by reference number
-*   search words in the bug or feature title
+*   search bugs or features by title or tag field
+The Blog search will allow users to;
+*   search blog posts by title or tag field

 **PAGE ::  Cart (/cart/)**